purplexmarketing/code-snippets/README.md

 # code-snippets
-Collection of useful code snippets
+Collection of useful code snippets for various languages and platforms

 ## CSS